gkobilansky/redis-messaging/README.md

 ## Features

-This is a sample setup of a messaging service (instead of using Amazon SMS for example).
+This is a sample setup of a messaging service (instead of using Amazon SNS for example).

 * Initialize new queue in your Redis server
 * List available queues